Large deviations for stochastic nonlinear systems of slow-fast diffusions with non-Gaussian L\'evy noises: Limit Hamiltonian

 \section{\bf Limit Hamiltonian $H^{0}$}

 Our goal is to study the limit of the functionals $\{U^{\varepsilon}\}_{\varepsilon>0}$ described in \eqref{sU} as $\varepsilon\rightarrow0$.
-Following the viscosity solution approach for the Cauchy problem of partial integro-differential equations (see \cite{JH16}), we need to identify a suitable limit Hamiltonian $H^{0}$, and characterize the limit of $\{U^{\varepsilon}\}_{\varepsilon>0}$ as the unique viscosity solution of an appropriate Cauchy problem with Hamiltonian $H^{0}$.
+Following the viscosity solution approach for the Cauchy problem of partial integro-differential equations (see \cite{JH16}), we need to identify a suitable limit Hamiltonian $H^{0}$, and characterize the limit of $\{U^{\varepsilon}\}_{\varepsilon>0}$ as the unique viscosity solution of an appropriate Cauchy problem with the limit Hamiltonian $H^{0}$.

-Below, we will use formal asymptotic expansions tools to identify the limit Hamiltonian $H^{0}$, which has different forms in the three regimes depending on $\alpha$: supercritical case for $\alpha>2$, critical case for $\alpha=2$ and subcritical case for $\alpha<2$.
-Those formal derivations are complementary to the rigorous ones \cite{BCG15,Bo16,Ki04,Li96}.
+Below, we will use formal asymptotic expansions tools to discover the limit Hamiltonian $H^{0}$, which has different forms in the three regimes depending on $\alpha>1$: supercritical case for $\alpha>2$, critical case for $\alpha=2$ and subcritical case for $\alpha<2$.
+Those formal derivations are complementary to the rigorous ones \cite{BCG15,Bo16,Ki04,Li96}. \begin{description} \item[\textbf{ The supercritical case\,: $\alpha>2$}.]
+Substituting the asymptotic expansion